Online Neural Networks for Change-Point Detection: Proposed Methods

 While the output $g(X, \theta)$ approximates the ratio between the distributions of observations in the mini-batches, we can estimate the dissimilarity score between them using the Pearson $\chi^{2}-$divergence~\cite{hushchyn2020generalization}:

 However, the loss function and the dissimilarity score described above are asymmetric with respect to the mini-batches $\mathcal{X}(t-l)$ and $\mathcal{X}(t)$, and affect the change-point detection quality.
-To compensate this effect, we use two neural networks $g_1(X, \theta_1)$ and $g_2(X, \theta_2)$ as is described in Alg.~\ref{alg:reg}.
+To compensate this effect, we use two neural networks $g_1(X, \theta_1)$ and $g_2(X, \theta_2)$ as is described in Algorithm~\ref{alg:reg}.
 We call this algorithm change-point detection based on Online Neural Network Regression (ONNR).
-An example of change-point detection using this algorithm is shown in Fig.~\ref{fig:cpd_example}.
+An example of change-point detection using this algorithm is shown in Figure~\ref{fig:cpd_example}.